This Thai-style vegetable curry is made with a thick and creamy sauce whose main ingredient is sunflower seeds!

 For the curry sauce:

-- 4-6 tbsp Thai red curry paste, check label if vegan
+- 4-6 tablespoon Thai red curry paste check label if vegan

-- 1 tbsp apple cider vinegar, (or rice vinegar or white vinegar)
+- 1 tablespoon apple cider vinegar (or rice vinegar or white vinegar)

-- 2 tsp raw sugar, or sweetener of your choice
+- 2 teaspoon raw sugar or sweetener of your choice

 For the vegetables: